by Marty Dodson

 A dream is not a goal…

 The big issue I discovered is that a dream is really a goal.
 It’s a destination that you would like to arrive at someday.
 That’s not measurable.
 Neither does it provide any instruction on how you get to this beautiful destination.
 It’s simply a wish.
 Saying “I want to be a professional songwriter” is like saying “I want to go to Australia.”
-Except that, if I say I want to go to Antarctica, it’s easier to see what I need to do to get there.
+Except that, if I say I want to go to Australia, it’s easier to see what I need to do to get there.

 Be specific in your planning…